fahmiess/API-Data-Extraction-Handling-Missing-Values/README.md

 - Request

 # Structures
-- API-DATA.py: source code with explanation
+- API-DATA.py: Source code with explanation
-- assets: screenshots of how the application works
+- assets: Screenshots of how the application works

 # How It Works